 Table 4 categorizes IEDA's CDBG-DR programs by the extent to which they directly interact with members of the public.
-IEDA provides meaningful language access across all CDBG-DR programs, but IEDA will prioritize LEP training for public-facing staff that works on programs that provide direct client assistance and regularly interact with the public.
+IEDA provides meaningful language access across all CDBG-DR programs, but IEDA will prioritize LEP training for subrecipients that works on programs that provide direct client assistance and regularly interact with the public.